 The All Products block will help you create a listing of all your products on any page or post.
 You can customize the grid size and display order.
 Combine this block with WooCommerce sidebar widgets, such as the cart one, to create a custom shop page with a grid size of your choosing, independently of theme provided options and no coding needed.

-The Filter Products by Price, Filter Products by Attribute and Active Product Filters blocks can be used on any page featuring the All Products block, or any other block which displays products, to provide users with filtering functionality.
+The Filter Products by Price, Filter Products by Attribute and Active Product Filters blocks can be used on any page featuring the All Products block, to provide users with flexible filtering functionality.

 Review listing blocks